R-Chr/GlassMLIP/README.md

 pair_coeff * * dispersion/d3 Li B N O F Na Mg Al Si P S Cl K Ca Ge Br I
 ```

 ## Citation
 If you use this data or code in your research, please cite our paper:
 - Christensen R., Smedskjær MM.
-Design Principles of Sodium-Ion Conduction in Glass Electrolytes from Machine Learning.
+Accelerating the Discovery of High-Conductivity Glass Electrolytes via Machine Learning.
 ChemRxiv.
 2025; XXX  This content is a preprint and has not been peer-reviewed.

 ## Funding
 This work was supported by the Danish Data Science Academy, which in turn is funded by the Novo Nordisk Foundation (NNF21SA0069429) and VILLUM FONDEN (40516).